SiaFoundation/siad/release-scripts/README.md

 process.
 After this step is complete, the checksum file must be signed and the releases are ready.

+`./generate-changelog.sh` collects all changelog items for each release version from `./changelog` directory and generates a single `CHANGELOG.md` file

 ## Example
 The following list of commands shows how one could use the scripts in this directory to build Sia.